The Impact of Your Social Media on Your Career

 It’s no longer just websites and apps where you post pictures, share your favourite songs, or enjoy funny videos.
-Nowadays, social media is a powerful tool that can help you expand your professional network, find a new gig, or build your business from zero.
+Nowadays, social media is a powerful tool that can help you expand your professional network, find a new gig, or build your business from scratch.

-For example, utilizing features like Instagram Reels vs. Facebook Stories can dramatically impact how you reach your audience.
+For example, utilising features like Instagram Reels vs. Facebook Stories can dramatically impact how you reach your audience.
 Instagram Reels provide dynamic, short-form video content that resonates well with younger audiences, while Facebook Stories offer a more casual and interactive way to share updates with your followers.

 • find prospective customers;